10 Powerful Onboarding Process Examples You Need to Try

 5. Invite New Hires to Lunch

-To help ease the possible awkwardness of a virtual lunch, here’s another onboarding idea to consider: a trivia game!
-Like the ice breakers we mentioned earlier, creating a brief trivia game can help warm up the conversation and give new hires another opportunity to get to know the company history, culture, and more.
+To ease the possible awkwardness of a virtual lunch, use the virtual onboarding activities we mentioned before, i.e., trivia games and icebreakers.
+Creating a brief trivia game can help warm up the conversation and give new hires another opportunity to get to know the company's history, culture, and more.

-Keep in mind: Onboarding programs should last well beyond the first day or even the first month, for that matter—we've found that longer and slower onboarding drive better results.
+Keep in mind: Onboarding programs should last well beyond the first day or even the first month, for that matter—we've found that longer and slower onboarding drives better results.

 6. Stock Up on Their Favorite Snacks